nervosnetwork/ckb-c-stdlib/simulator/README.md

 The target of simulator is to compile, run code (which will be run on CKB-VM) on any OS and PC.
 The we can use our favorite IDE and OS.
 It can only speed up development but don't skip necessary steps like testing on real CKB-VM.

+This is a library: see [ckb-miscellaneous-scripts](https://github.com/nervosnetwork/ckb-miscellaneous-scripts/tree/master/simulator) to get more idea about how to use it.

 ## Changes
 There some changes:
 - All contents under simulator folder